 Understanding each of the factors contributing to the classroom environment is crucial to the success of any initiative.
 Each factor is, in itself, a broad set of issues.
 In total, they contain the formula for a healthy, productive environment.
 Optimal learning criteria can be defined by the following key categories:

 Indoor Air Quality

-It’s not hard to observe that humans don’t react well to poor air quality.
-This air quality can be amplified when health issues, such as asthma, are involved.
+It’s not hard to observe that humans don’t react well to poor indoor air quality (IAQ).
+The effects of poor IAQ can be amplified when health issues, such as asthma, are involved.
 Asthma alone accounts for over 13 million missed school days per year (Centers for Disease Control and Prevention).
 Asthma can be triggered by environmental factors that negatively impact IAQ such as: scented candles or air fresheners, classroom pets, excess dust, mold growth, the use of cleaning supplies with harsh chemicals, and the use of plush couches/cushions in classrooms.

 School mechanical equipment can also contribute to poor air quality.
 Ensuring the ventilation systems are running smoothly can be achieved through these three simple steps:

 - Check for blocked air discharge and return dampers at unit ventilators.